The Ridekick™ Story

 The story of how Ridekick International began is unique and fun, much like the Ridekick power trailer itself.
 The Fort Collins, Colorado-based company, founded by Mark Wanger, started several years ago when Mark, a retired HP engineer, was intent on finding a way to make a difference in the world – starting with sustainable energy.

 During a hot, summer meeting full of smart, thoughtful people who wanted to decrease energy use, he looked around and it occurred to him that most of the participants had driven a car to the meeting.
 And why not?
 With the summer heat, biking would have caused an unprofessional amount of sweat.
 An electric bicycle could be an answer, but given the price, storage area requirement, and addition of another single-use device, that was unrealistic, too.

 Shortly after that realization, Wanger watched the Tour de France.
-At one point, Lance Armstrong’s stats were shown – heart rate, miles per hour, and the watts generated – 320 watts, a little less than the 400 watts used by a cordless, hand-held drill.
-“If Armstrong could go 32 mph, creating 320 watts, how fast could a bike go with 400 watts pushing it?” thought Wanger.
+At one point, as pro-rider stats were shown – heart rate, miles per hour, and the watts generated – 320 watts, a little less than the 400 watts used by a cordless, hand-held drill.
+“If they could go 32 mph, creating 320 watts, how fast could a bike go with 400 watts pushing it?” thought Wanger.